processing/p5.js/developer_docs/README.md

 - [web editor](https://github.com/processing/p5.js-web-editor): This repository contains the source code for the [p5.js web editor](https://editor.p5js.org).
 It is maintained by [Cassie Tarakajian](https://github.com/catarak).
 Note that the older [p5.js editor](https://github.com/processing/p5.js-editor) is now deprecated.
 - [p5.js-video](https://github.com/scottgarner/p5.js-video): Note that this is not a toolkit for working with video!
 Rather, this repository contains the code for the [Hello p5.js! introductory video](http://hello.p5js.org/).
 It is maintained by [Scott Garner](https://github.com/scottgarner).

-# Docker
+# Miscellaneous

-An alternative to setting up node, grunt, php, apache, and the p5.js & p5.js-website codebases is to use [toolness/p5.js-docker](https://github.com/toolness/p5.js-docker).
-While this does require the installation of a tool called Docker, it potentially makes viewing and editing the p5 website with the latest documentation and libraries a lot easier.
+- [Looking Inside p5.js](http://www.luisapereira.net/teaching/looking-inside-p5/) is a video tour of the tools and files used in the p5.js development workflow.

-# p5.js API JSON file
+- The p5.js [Docker image](https://github.com/toolness/p5.js-docker) can be mounted in [Docker](https://www.docker.com/) and used to develop p5.js without requiring manual installation of requirements like [Node](https://nodejs.org/) or otherwise affecting the host operating system in any way, aside from the installation of Docker.

-[This file](https://p5js.org/reference/data.json) can be used for auto-complete.
-This [gist](https://gist.github.com/jonohayon/b059a029755f84f42b29f005323ec165) explains how to parse the file.
-Note that the data.json file is generated when the `npm run grunt` command is run, it is found on the p5js.org website but is not included in the repo.
+- The build process for the p5.js library generates a [json data file](https://p5js.org/reference/data.json) which contains the public API of p5.js and can be used in automated tooling, such as for autocompleting p5.js methods in an editor.
+This file is hosted on the p5.js website, but it is not included as part of the repository.